Talking about Jim Harrison, w/Colum McCann and Todd Goddard

 One Year Ago Today…

 One year ago today, July 15, 2023, was a Saturday.
 I had strapped on my helmet—and as is typical for me—taken a late afternoon bike ride around Riverside Park and the upper west side in Manhattan.
 As I got close to home, I rolled up to the edge of the crosswalk where W. 103rd Street crosses the northbound single-lane service road that runs parallel to Riverside Drive, and stopped to see if any cars were coming.
 I spotted a black car which seemed stopped at the intersection, which is marked on both sides of the road with red metal stop signs, with the same command painted in white on the pavement.
 I waited to see if I could safely cross to the sidewalk on the other side.
 There were no other pedestrians or vehicles nearby, so I gave a wave of my hand to get the driver’s attention in the black car to indicate I was going to pedal across.
 Unbeknownst to me, the driver had apparently only come to a rolling stop, and may not have seen my wave at him.
 Suddenly he hit the gas and the car began accelerating through the intersection and into the crosswalk.
 In fragmented milliseconds, I experienced the sinking thought, “Oh, god, he’s probably gonna to hit me.
 I’m glad I have my helmet on!”
-I pedaled harder and almost got through to the other side of the crosswalk, but the car hit me with what I think was its left front bumper.
+I pedaled harder and almost got through to the other side of the crosswalk, but the car hit me with what I think was its right front bumper.
 It struck me on the right side of my body and I landed on the pavement on my left side—knee, elbow, forearm, shoulder—getting dragged along the road for several feet.
 I had almost gotten through the intersection, but the car’s speed had overtaken me before I could get through.
 I think he was going about 15 mph.
 He definitely did not observe the stop sign,

 I bounced up as quickly as I could manage to get away from the now idling car and squatted on the curb, hauling my damaged bike along behind me.
 I started inspecting my body for injuries, immediately finding a bloody knee and calf.
 (I was wearing shorts so my leg was scraped raw.)
 The driver stopped and got out of the car, presumably to see how injured I was, looking mortified at what he’d done.
 In a controlled but raised voice I said: “You had a stop sign, but you didn’t stop, you rolled through it and hit the gas!
 Do you know you did that?!”
 He sheepishly agreed, though he later claimed to the cops when they arrived that he had stopped at the stop sign.
 This was false, and in the immediate aftermath of the collision that he caused, he admitted it.
 Later, I learned from the guy’s driver license, issued by the state of New Jersey, that July 15 was his birthday, and he volunteered to my son that he had been looking for a parking space as he drove around the neighborhood.
 There is no legal parking on the Riverside Drive service road, so he wasn’t going to find a spot there.